AlibabaCloudDocs/cms/intl.en-US/Product Introduction/Benefits.md

 # Benefits

-Cloud Monitor, integrated with the strong data analysis capabilities of the Alibaba Cloud computing platform, is an achievement of Alibaba Group after many years of research on server monitoring technologies.
-Cloud Monitor provides cloud service monitoring, site monitoring, and custom monitoring to safeguard your products and business.
+Cloud Monitor is an achievement of Alibaba Group after multiple years of research on server monitoring technologies.
+Cloud Monitor is integrated with the strong data analysis capabilities of the Alibaba Cloud computing platform.
+It provides cloud service monitoring, site monitoring, and custom monitoring to safeguard your products and business.

-Cloud Monitor provides the following benefits:

 ## Seamless integration

 You can use Cloud Monitor immediately after you create an Alibaba Cloud account, without the need to activate Cloud Monitor.
-Cloud Monitor is seamlessly integrated with other Alibaba Cloud services.
-You can view the running status of your Alibaba Cloud services and configure alert rules for the services in the Cloud Monitor console after you activate and use the services.
+You can view the status of your Alibaba Cloud services and configure alert rules for the services in the Cloud Monitor console.

 ## Data visualization